-- You download one of the executables in the FORM homepage (www.nikhef.nl/~form).
+- You download one of the executables in the Form homepage (www.nikhef.nl/~form).
 Disadvantage: lags behind in development and debugging. - You download the sources (same homepage) and use the standard procedures to compile and install it (./configure; make).
 This is a bit more work, but it gives you the latest version.
 It also means that it should run on your computer.

-There are three versions of Form: sequential Form, TForm and ParForm.
-The first is the 'normal' Form, the second is for when you want to use more than one core at the same time and the third is for clusters of computers.
-We will be using sequential Form most of the time.
-In the advanced examples we will see TForm as well.
+There are three versions of FORM: sequential FORM, TFORM and ParFORM.
+The first is the 'normal' FORM, the second is for when you want to use more than one core at the same time and the third is for clusters of computers.
+In this course we will be using sequential FORM.